haiko-ritense/Plugins/slack/README.md

 #### Keycloak users

-The in the example application there are a few test user that are preconfigured.
+The example application has a few test users that are preconfigured.

 | Name | Role | Username | Password |
 |---|---|---|---|